NVIDIA-Omniverse/iot-samples/README.md

         -p <password>
         -s <nucleus server> (optional default: localhost)
 ```
-Username and password are of the Nucleus instance (running on local workstation or on cloud) you will be connecting to for your IoT projects.
+Username and password are for the target Nucleus instance (running on local workstation or on cloud) that you will be connecting to for your IoT projects.

  You will see the following animation with the cube moving: